Tony405-spec/Tony405-spec/README.md

 I'm a final-year Data Science student at a KCA university, building real projects across machine learning, data visualization, and software engineering.
 I work with a team of six through **[Skynet DataGrid Labs](https://github.com/skynet-datagrid-labs)**, where we build production-grade ML pipelines and BI dashboards as a senior-year capstone lab.

-On the side, I design and sell Tableau dashboard templates targeting Kenyan businesses — you can browse them at the store below.
+On the side, I design and sell Tableau dashboard templates targeting Kenyan businesses, you can browse them at the store below.

 *Open to internships, collaborations, and freelance data work.*